 Bravo.
 And thank you.

-can the whole song be had for either love or
+can the whole song be had for either

 they don't seem to have it at itunes store for 99 cents so i guess i'm prepared to break down and buy a cd if that's what it takes.

 could you point me to which one though, please?

 loving your show more than ever. keep up great work!

 Date: Mon, 20 Oct 2003

 halfway through the new Rufus Wainwright song that caught my ear.
 I was

 thrilled because I had not purchased the CD yet.
 When the song was over I

 left the dial just where it sat and for what could have been an awful 40

 minute, traffic filled ride on the Belt Parkway, I heard some of the best